lpod/lpod-docs/level0.rst

   The return value is null if the given part_name doesn't match an existing part.

+get_mimetype()
+  Returns the MIME type of the container.

+set_mimetype(mimetype)
+  Changes or creates a MIME type information in the container.

 save()
   Commits every change previously done through other odf_container